Taurus-Ai-Corp/propertyvet-background-system/CREATE_REPO_AND_PUSH.md

 - Try pushing again, enter credentials when prompted

 ### **Error: "Organization not found"**
-- Don't have access to Taas-ai organization
+- Don't have access to Taurus-AI organization
 - Use Method 3 with your personal account

 ---